imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 Important notice to this section: all results obtained at the Stage I of this research are still not intended to be seen as final.
 There are many caveats and detail work to be done, which will impact the final results.
-As a consequence, we phrasing our preliminary findings as questions that need to be considered in Stage II.
+As a consequence, we are phrasing our preliminary findings as questions that need to be considered in Stage II.

 ### Preliminary method

 During the execution of Stage I, preliminary experiments and analysis were performed in order to explore the dynamics of computational effort which OPCODEs of EVM/eWASM exhibit.
 The intention of this exploration was to propose a method for gas cost estimation, which would be further advanced and validated in Stage II.

-The method consists of three separate areas of interest:
+The method consists of three separate domains:
 1. **Program generation** - entails generation of EVM/eWASM bytecode programs which will be executed in order to gather measurements
 2. **Instrumentation and measurement** - entails the process of running the generated programs in a controlled environment and performing various measurements
-3. **Analysis** - entails the process of statistical analysis of the obtained measurement data
+3. **Analysis** - entails the process of statistical analysis and validation of the obtained measurement data

-In the following subsections, the preliminary implementation of these three areas will be briefly described.
+In the following subsections, the preliminary implementation of these three domains will be briefly described.
 Refer to the next section for the planned approach to complete these implementations in Stage II.

 #### Preliminary program generation

 For Stage I we used the "Simplest valid program" approach.
 This set of programs will have one program per OPCODE and it will be a smallest and simplest program which successfully executes the instructions and stops.
-Additionally to this, we exclude several OPCODEs which treatment should be polished out (`JUMP`, `JUMPI`, `RETURNDATACOPY`).
+Additionally to this, we exclude several OPCODEs which treatment should be polished out in Stage II (`JUMP`, `JUMPI`, `RETURNDATACOPY`).
 We also fully neglect the breadth of arguments which can be supplied to the OPCODEs execution (e.g. `EXP`), which has substantial impact on the computational cost.

 The source code for preliminary program generation employed can be seen **TODO reference**.